menandmice/micetro_docs/guides/user-manual/webapp_edit_dhcp.rst

 1. Select the DHCP scope in the network list

-2. Click on the "Edit DHCP options" task
+2. Click on the :guilabel:`Edit DHCP options` task.

 3. A dialog is displayed.
-Note that in order to see the options that have inherited values, the "Show inherited options" checkbox needs to be checked.
+Note that in order to see the options that have inherited values, the :guilabel:`Show inherited options` checkbox needs to be checked.

 .. image:: ../../images/blackstar-edit-dhcp.png
   :width: 70%